-The Library strives to provide students with an environment that is clean, quiet, and conducive to study and academic research.
+The Library strives to provide students with an environment that is conducive to study, collaboration, and academic research.
 In order to meet this goal, please follow these policies regarding noise, cell phones use, food, drink, and computer use.

 The Library and Library Computer Library (LCL) are designed as study areas.
 To maintain an environment that is conducive to study, please follow these guidelines regarding noise in the Library.

 When talking in the Library or LCL, please speak in a quiet speaking voice.
 When entering the library, please lower the volume on music listening devices (such as iPods, MP3 players, and so on).
 Some parts of the Library are designated as "quiet zones," including the east side of the main Library level and the upper level of the Library.
 If you have to speak in these areas, please use a whisper.

 Loud or disruptive patrons will be asked to leave the Library.